 Phonic skills are taught systematically in the Foundation Stage and Key Stage 1 on a daily basis.
-We use a range of phonic strategies including the 'Letters and Sounds' and 'Jolly Phonics' schemes of work.
+We use Read Write Inc. as our scheme of work for phonics.
 This work continues into Key Stage 2, placing more emphasis on higher order reading and spelling strategies.
 Throughout the school, children are also taught to use context clues, grammatical knowledge and word recognition skills.

 The children are offered many opportunities to write for different purposes and audiences, and we aim to foster creativity and personal expression.
 Good habits of letter formation, spelling, punctuation and grammar are also central to the school’s English work.
 Through whole class writing pupils will be taught to develop their written skills in various genres.

 Our handwriting scheme is intended to support children in developing a legible joined style.

 Children take part in a mathematics lesson each day.
 We attach great importance to the development of both mental and practical mathematics as an aid to understanding.
 We follow a Teaching for Mastery approach in mathematics with children building coherent learning with small steps based on: representation and structure; mathematical thinking; variation and fluency.